Chaut96/Mini-Proj/README.md

 The name, age, gender, hair colour and eye colour is stored with a unique ID.

 * To access the Cassandra DB: visit /people
+* To access data on a single character in the DB: visit /people/[id]
 * To access the Studio Ghibli external API: visit /people/external
 * To access data on a single Ghibli universe person: visit /people/external/[id]